hermeznetwork/docs/docs/faq/end-users.md

 ### How much will a new Hermez account cost?

-Creating a new Hermez account involves an L1 transaction and an L2 transaction.
+Creating a new Hermez account involves an L1 transaction or an L2 transaction.
 L1 transactions need to pay for gas, and L2 transactions need to pay the Coordinator fees.

 ### Which tokens can I use on Hermez Network?